-2. The Phil Jones / Michael Mann / Ray Bradley / Malcolm Hughes / Keith Briffa / Tim Osborn email conversation about “Mike's Nature Trick” to “hide the decline” in proxy-derived calculated temperatures, which, by their inconsistency with measured temperature data, falsified their proxy methods (which, as Dr. David Legates and then Prof. Richard Muller both explained in 2004, were already dubious). ↑
+2. The Phil Jones / Michael Mann / Tim Osborn / Ray Bradley / Malcolm Hughes / Keith Briffa email conversation about using “Mike's Nature Trick” to “hide the decline” in proxy-derived temperature estimates, which, by their inconsistency with measured temperature data, falsified the proxy methods (which, as Dr. David Legates and then Prof. Richard Muller both explained in 2004, were already dubious). ↑

-In this video, Prof. Muller, a longtime climate alarmist who now describes himself as a lukewarmist, did a very good job of explaining Michael Mann's “Nature trick” to “hide the decline” in proxy-derived calculated temperature:
+In this video, Prof. Muller, a longtime climate alarmist who now describes himself as a lukewarmist, did a very good job of explaining Michael Mann's “Nature trick” to “hide the decline” in proxy-derived temperature estimates:

 Here's the background for that “trick”: It used to be that most scientists agreed that, over the last few thousand years, the Earth's climate has oscillated, on timescales of a few centuries or more, between warm “climate optimums” and unpleasant cold periods: the long Holocene Climate Optimum (when temperatures were apparently substantially warmer than now), followed by a cooler period, then the Minoan or Bronze Age Warm Period, then the Iron Age Cold Period, then the Roman Warm Period or Roman Climate Optimum (“RWP”), then the Dark Ages Cold Period (“DACP”), then the Medieval Warm Period or Medieval Climate Optimum (“MWP”), then the Little Ice Age (“LIA”), and finally the Current Warm Period (Modern Climate Optimum).
 However, that chronology represents a problem for climate alarmism, since it means that there's nothing particularly unusual about the warming which occurred during the 20th century. ↑

-In a pair of papers in 1998 and 1999, Mann, Bradley & Hughes challenged that orthodoxy with a new temperature reconstruction, a/k/a their heavily-hyped “hockey stick.”
-It erased the MWP and LIA to create a straight “hockey stick handle” from 1000 AD to 1900 AD, which was followed by a sharp “hockey stick blade” of rising temperatures in the 20th century.
+In a pair of papers in 1998 (in Nature) and 1999 (in GRL), Mann, Bradley & Hughes challenged that orthodoxy with a new temperature reconstruction, a/k/a their heavily-hyped “hockey stick.”
+It erased the MWP, and mostly erased the LIA, to create a straight “hockey stick handle” from 1000 AD to 1900 AD, which was followed by a sharp “hockey stick blade” of rising temperatures in the 20th century.